pierrediedhiou/cybersecurity-journey/glossary.md

 - **Reconnaissance** — The first stage of the Cyber Kill Chain where an attacker gathers information about the target using passive and active techniques
+- **RAV** — Risk Assessment Values, an OSSTMM metric measuring the balance between the total attack surface and the controls protecting it
+- **Rules of Engagement** — Formally agreed boundaries and constraints for a penetration test including what is in scope, what methods are allowed and when testing can occur
 ## S
 - **Service** — A process that runs continuously in the background, starts automatically at boot, runs without user interaction